 Peak WiFi Performance Test

-The peak WiFi test is designed to test what is the maximum speed when the router is being tested from a 4×4 WiFi Receiver at a close distance.
-We are peaking at 800Mbit/s on Speedtest.net.
+The peak WiFi test is designed to test what is the maximum speed when the router can deliver.
+We are testing this using a 4×4 AC3150 WiFi Receiver.
+With that, we are peaking at slightly over 800Mbit/s on Ookla’s Speedtest.net.

-As the 4X4 WiFi Receiver have to be connected to a physical desktop, we cannot conduct the far distance test.
+As the 4×4 WiFi Receiver have to be connected to a physical desktop, we cannot conduct the far distance test.

 Typical WiFi Performance Test

-The typical WiFi performance test is conducted on our Macbook with an AC1200 wireless receiver.
+The typical WiFi performance test is conducted on our Macbook with an AC1200 wireless receiver as most people do not have a 4×4 WiFi receiver.
 This is to simulate the speed on real world conditions as AC1200 receivers is the most common in devices we use.
-We will also test this at a close distance with line of sight and further distance with a wall in between.
+We will also test this at a close distance with line of sight and further distance over 7m with a wall in between.

 TP-Link Archer A10 is designed to make high performance WiFi affordable to the end user.
 It is probably the cheapest wireless AC2600 wireless router in the market, even cheaper than D-Link DIR-882.
-I would rank the performance the Archer A10 below Archer C2300 but it is still a big improvement against the A7/C7 wireless router.
+The performance of the Archer A10 below Archer C2300 but it is a very significant improvement against the A7/C7 wireless router.
 The wireless range is amazing and we get really good WiFi coverage out of it.